peteroupc/classic-wallpaper/README.md

 ## Sample Wallpaper Generation Code

-This repository has the following code files in Python for generating tiled wallpapers and reading and writing Windows icon files and pixel images in the PNG and Windows bitmap formats: `desktopwallpaper.py`, `imageformat.py`, `randomwp.py`.
+This repository has the following code files in Python for generating tiled wallpapers and reading and writing Windows icon files and images in the PNG and Windows bitmap formats: `desktopwallpaper.py`, `imageformat.py`, `randomwp.py`.

 This repository also has a directory (`rust/`) with Rust source code for generating a tiled wallpaper.